Kisi is a cloud-based door access control and security solution for enterprise and facility management on iOS and Android.

 Disclosure: Independent intel to help mobile builders succeed.

-AI-powered analysis with editorial review, built from publicly available sources.
+AI-powered analysis with automated quality gates, built from publicly available sources.
 Marlvel.ai is not affiliated with, endorsed by, or sponsored by Kisi, its developer, the app publisher, Apple, or Google Play.
 All trademarks, logos, and screenshots referenced remain the property of their respective owners.

 What's new